2025-environmental-bioinformatics/Lab-Unix/README.md

 	DO_SOME_STUFF $item
 done
 ```
-When the shell sees the word `for` it knows that a loop is coming.
-It
+When the shell sees the word `for` it knows that a loop is coming, and will iterate over all the items it is given.

 The `$` in `bash` is used to designate variables.
-We have already seen variables (e.g. `$HOME` and `$PATH`).
-A variable name is a name whose value can be changed (rather than a text string or command that is static and cannot be changed.
+We have already seen some variables (e.g. `$HOME` and `$PATH`).
+A variable name is a name whose value can be changed, rather than a text string or command that is static and cannot be changed.
 In a for loop the `item` in a list becomes a variable and changes as it moves through the loop.

 Navigate to `data/`.
 Let's pretend we wanted to retrieve the 25th value from `lion.out` and `secret.out` data files.
 If we tried to do this with our wildcard command and pipes it wouldn't work very well.
 We can encode this in a for loop.